 Supplemental File 1 – Full Methodology

 Databases of Embase and MEDLINE/PubMed were searched from inception to April 2016 (for full search-strategy see Supplemental File 1).
 In addition, reference lists of review articles and included studies were searched.
 No date or language restrictions were applied.
-The exact reporting guidelines as described in the PRISMA statement (www.prisma-statement.org) were followed (Supplemental File 2).
+The exact reporting guidelines as described in the PRISMA statement (www.prisma-statement.org) were followed.

 Study selection